 Watch previous reporting on the marijuana advocate coalition’s signature gathering process above.

-Initially, it had submitted 222,198 signatures.
-At least 124,046 of those had to be verified by Ohio county’s boards of elections, which the coalition was just shy of — so under Ohio law, it had 10 days to collect additional names.
+Initially, the coalition submitted 222,198 signatures.
+At least 124,046 of those had to be verified by Ohio county’s boards of elections, which the coalition was just shy of, so under Ohio law, it had 10 days to collect additional names.

 On Thursday, the coalition said it submitted more than 6,500 additional signatures.

 From there, county boards of elections are given eight days to verify those signatures, and then LaRose will officially certify them, which will determine whether the coalition met the benchmark to get the proposal on the ballot — likely coming down sometime next week.